The best loan for your roof replacement

 Important note: roof financing options secured by your home equity are tax deductible, while those that do not require home equity are not.

 Your state and the federal government may have special programs for some types of roof repairs.
 You may also be able to qualify for a roof repair grant.
-You can read our guide on FHA 203(k) streamline loans and our guide on home repair loans to learn more about these options.
+Visit our loan page to learn more.

 Unlike roofing loans, lines of credit give you more flexibility to borrow as needed.
 You avoid the pitfall of paying interest and fees on more money than you ultimately use.